phone scam fake

 Shipping costs?

 Okay, let’s say you did interact with this ‘brand’.
-They’ll probably be like discount, free, affiliate, blah, blah.
-Here’s a few scenarios that may apply to you:
+They’ll probably be like discount, free, affiliate, blah.
+Here are a few scenarios that may apply to you:

 • We’ll give you a discount, and every time someone purchases our products through your link, we’ll give you 5% of it.
-Meaning you’ll buy their low-quality product, promote them for free, and every time someone purchases through that link they’ll be getting that profit.
+This means you’ll buy their low-quality product, and promote them for free, and every time someone purchases through that link they’ll be getting that profit.
 Usually, after you buy their product, they’ll stop contacting you.

 Side note: People may not tell anyone that they got scammed, because they feel embarrassed/ashamed they fell for it.
-This results in the brand scamming more people.
+This results in the brand scams continuing and affecting more people.
 So if you have any doubts, reach out to people privately.
 This way, they’re more likely to tell you the truth.
 And if you did get scammed, it’s alright.
 It sadly isn’t that uncommon, hopefully, now you have more information so you don’t make that mistake again.

 You know what they say.